CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 COMMENT ON COLUMN mytable.pid IS 'The Parcel Identifier is the primary key';
 COMMENT ON COLUMN mytable.address IS 'The address of the Parcel';
 ```

+#### Access Control

+Tables and views are visible when they are available for access
+based on the database access permissions defined for the service database user (role).
+See the [Security](./security/) section for examples of setting role privileges.

 ## List feature collections